C-Section

 Birth Planning

-The most effective delivery preparation is often surprisingly practical.
-Here are the small, specific things that can make labor or a C-section feel less chaotic and more supported.
+The most effective delivery prep is often surprisingly practical.
+The small, specific things that make labor or a C-section feel less chaotic.

 Most delivery preparation focuses on big questions: Where will you deliver?
 What kind of anesthesia?
 What if things change?
 Those questions matter.
 But some of the most effective preparation is surprisingly small — practical details that don't get talked about much but can meaningfully change how the day feels.